How Cultured Chicken is Made

 Believer Meats, the company behind the Pasitka et al. 2024 chicken-specific TEA, shut down operations in late 2025.
 This is worth noting because their study provides some of the most optimistic (and the only chicken-specific) cost estimates in the literature.
 The shutdown likely reflects a combination of factors — capital constraints during the 2023-2025 VC pullback from alt-protein, timeline/investor mismatch, and possibly scale-up challenges — rather than a direct falsification of their published engineering estimates.
 We treat their technical results as still informative but factor the shutdown into our uncertainty about near-term achievability of their projected costs.
 See the TEA comparison page for more context.

-\[\text{Media cost per kg} = \frac{\text{Media cost per L} \times 1000}{\text{Cell density (g/L)}}\]
+\[\text{Media cost per kg} = \frac{\text{Media cost (\\$/L)} \times 1000}{\text{Cell density (g/L)}} \times \text{turnover multiplier}\]

-Cell Density Media at $1/L Media at $0.50/L
+Cell Density Turnover Media at $1/L Media at $0.50/L

 Note: Hydrolysate-based and pharma-grade media can achieve comparable cell densities in published studies, though hydrolysate performance can vary depending on source, lot, and formulation.
-The cost difference is substantial, but performance equivalence should not be assumed across all cell types and conditions without validation.

 Tip